 Before coming to UBC, I obtained my PhD in Population Biology at UC Davis under the supervision of Marissa Baskett.
 I completed my undergraduate degree in Biology and Mathematics at St. Olaf College.

-I have studied a range of questions related to disease and eco-evolutionary dyanmics.
+I have studied a range of questions related to management and eco-evolutionary dyanmics.
 Below are some of my current projects.
 I am always excited to chat with people about disease dynamics, human-induced evolution, and potential collaborations!

 Parasite evolution in domestication settings: Sea lice (Lepeophtheirus salmonis) are a common nusience parasite on salmon farms that can rapidly evolve to novel aquaculture conditions.
 One type of novel condition is intensive treatment, which is used to control louse populations; this treatment can reduce burden but is costly and might increase resistance evolution.
 Moreover, when lice move from aquaculture to wild populations, they can depress wild salmon populations.
 To explore possible trade-offs between these various outcomes, my co-authors and I developed a mathematical model of sea louse population dyanamics with evolution, now published in Theoretical Ecology.
 We identified strategies that allow achievement of economic and conservation goals, but these strategies can lead to high resistance evolution.